th0r0nd0r/Barebnb/README.md

 ![index-img](https://user-images.githubusercontent.com/29419913/31039056-5a55d904-a52f-11e7-8f90-5bccdad285d3.png)

+link to live site: https://barebnb.herokuapp.com/#/

+## How To Use

+Either follow the link to the live site, or:

+- Clone this repository
+- Run `npm install`
+- Start up your server with `rails s`
+- navigate to `localhost:3000` in your browser
+- you're in business!

 ## Technology
 Barebnb uses Ruby on Rails for the backend, Postgres for database management, and Reactjs and google maps API on the frontend.